Beldon, Western Australia: Rail

-Though not directly served, the nearest train station is Edgewater railway station which is part of the Joondalup line.
+Though not directly served, the nearest train station is Edgewater railway station which is part of the Yanchep line.

 Roads

 Beldon is located in between two major North-South arteries, Marmion Avenue to the west and the Mitchell Freeway to the east.
 Adjacent to the north is Ocean Reef Road which connects Beldon to the beach in the west (about 3 km) and inland parts, such as the Swan Valley.

 Education

 Schools

 The suburb hosts two schools.
 Beldon Primary School which opened in 1985 and Belridge Senior High School which opened in 1991 and was fully established in 1995.